 \section{Related Works}

-\acite{langend2019security} has introduced a neighbourhood-watch inspired concept for a cooperational distributed security framework.
-The objective of distributed security solutions is to cover a wider range of threat scenarios a large-scale static homogeneous WSN can fend off.
+In \cite{langend2019security} a neighbourhood watch inspired concept for a cooperative distributed static security framework has been introduced.
+The objective of distributed security solutions is to cover a wider range of threat scenarios in a large-scale static homogeneous WSN.
 This section is divided into three parts.
 The first subsection explores research work towards distributed security solutions for WSNs.
-The second part evaluates existing research regarding dominating sets and domatic partitions and the third subsection discusses existing graph generators as model for WSNs.
+The second part evaluates existing research regarding dominating sets and domatic partitions.
+In the third subsection, we discuss graph generators as model for WSNs.